Michelle Thatcher – CEO

 Lauren Talbert – Sustainability Assistant

-While pursuing her degree, Lauren is a member of numerous clubs including, being the President of Omega Phi Alpha’s Alpha pledge class, the John T. Washington Honor Society, Volunteer UCF, intramural sports and more.
+While pursuing her degree, Lauren is a member of numerous clubs including, being the President of Omega Phi Alpha’s Alpha pledge class, the John T. Washington Honor Society, Volunteer UCF and more.
 She hopes to take the skills she learn here, at the U.S green Chamber of Commerce, and use them in her future career in environmental policy.

 Albert Trujillo – Technology and Visual Media Developer

 Growing up in southern California, Albert Trujillo has always appreciated his surroundings through frequent camping trips to deserts, lakes, and mountains.
 It wasn’t until attending university that Albert truly developed a passion for the environment’s well being.

 Albert is a student finishing up his Environmental Systems degree at the University of California, San Diego (UCSD), with an emphasis in ecology, behavior, and evolution.
 One of his favorite courses has been “Conservation and the Human